Indicio-tech/isomdl-uniffi/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to a code of conduct that we expect all contributors to follow.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [maintainers@indicio.tech](mailto:maintainers@indicio.tech).
+Please report unacceptable behavior to [support@indicio.tech](mailto:support@indicio.tech).

 ## Getting Started